 Itinerary

 After arriving at Chiang Mai Airport, you will be warmly welcomed and assisted with your transfer to the hotel.
-Once you have checked in, the remainder of the day is at your leisure, allowing you to relax and enjoy your stay in Chiang Mai and take this opportunity to explore the city at your own pace.
+Once you have checked in, the remainder of the day is at your leisure, allowing you to relax and enjoy your stay in Chiang Mai.
+This is the perfect opportunity to explore the city at your own pace, wander through its charming streets, and perhaps sample some of the local cuisine or visit a nearby market to immerse yourself in the vibrant atmosphere.

-Visit the illustrious Wat Chedi Luang Worawihan temple, majestically situated in the heart of Chiang Mai city.
-This temple holds a significant place in the history of Chiang Mai province, boasting its distinction as one of the largest and oldest temples in the region.
-The temple complex is adorned with a grand pagoda, which, despite its upper section being damaged during a substantial earthquake in 1545, remains a treasure of Lanna heritage.
-The pagoda’s graceful charm exudes the essence of the ancient Lanna identity, adding to the allure of this remarkable site.
-Wat Chedi Luang Worawihan temple is known by several names, including Rajakudakan temple and Chotikaram temple, each reflecting its rich history and cultural importance.
-The temple is said to have been constructed during the reign of King Prachao Sanmuangma, the seventh king of the Mungrai dynasty, with an estimated year of origin in 1391.
-Though the exact year of construction remains uncertain, the temple has stood as an ancient royal sanctuary and undergone various restorations over the centuries.
-Presently, it boasts an impressive width of 60 meters on each side, truly making it one of the most significant pagodas in Chiang Mai.
-As you explore the magnificent Wat Chedi Luang Worawihan temple, you will be immersed in the storied past of Chiang Mai and the timeless beauty of its architectural heritage.
-The temple’s significance as a cultural and spiritual landmark is sure to leave a lasting impression on all who have the privilege of visiting.
+Next, continue your exploration with a visit to the illustrious Wat Chedi Luang Worawihan, majestically situated in the heart of Chiang Mai.
+This temple holds a distinguished place in the province’s history, celebrated as one of the largest and oldest temples in the region.
+Its grand pagoda, though partially damaged during a powerful earthquake in 1545, remains a treasured monument of Lanna heritage.
+The pagoda’s graceful presence embodies the essence of ancient Lanna identity, adding to the allure of this remarkable site.
+Wat Chedi Luang Worawihan is also known by several names, including Rajakudakan Temple and Chotikaram Temple, each reflecting its rich history and cultural importance.
+It is believed to have been constructed during the reign of King Prachao Sanmuangma, the seventh king of the Mangrai dynasty, with its origins dating back to approximately 1391.
+Though the exact year of construction remains uncertain, the temple has long stood as an ancient royal sanctuary, undergoing numerous restorations over the centuries.
+Today, it boasts an impressive width of 60 meters on each side, making it one of the most significant pagodas in Chiang Mai.
+As you explore the magnificent Wat Chedi Luang Worawihan, you will be immersed in the storied past of Chiang Mai and the timeless beauty of its architectural heritage.
+Its enduring significance as both a cultural and spiritual landmark ensures that every visitor departs with a lasting impression of its grandeur and historical importance.

 Embarking on a journey from Chiang Mai, venture towards the enchanting Doi Inthanon National Park.
 Our first stop takes you to the Royal Agricultural Station Inthanon, a haven of beauty where colorful flower plots and a diverse array of vegetables and fruits flourish.
 This research station serves as a focal point for studying winter plants, conducting vital research on flowers, ornamental plants, vegetables, fruits, and highland fisheries.
 The knowledge gained here is not only shared through promotion but also contributes to fundamental development, social progress, and the conservation of forest watersheds.
 One of the remarkable aspects of the Royal Agricultural Station Inthanon is the positive impact it brings to the lives of hill tribe farmers in the nearby villages.
 By generating income through sustainable agricultural practices, the project uplifts these communities and fosters a harmonious relationship with the environment.
 Witnessing the vibrant flora and the thriving agricultural practices, visitors are left mesmerized by the significance of this research station in supporting local livelihoods and preserving the region’s natural heritage.